Code-Institute-Submissions/MSP2_Viking_Adventure/README.md

 3. To be able to play the demo entirely on any screen size and have the interface adapt appropriately.

+Thanks to the comprehensive options tree, users have a plethora of different dialogue and narrative responses to their many actions, providing a more expansive and replayable experience.
+Measures have been put in place to ensure that not only does the game run on any screen size, but that it does so in a functional and visually appeasing manner.

 ---

 # Deployment

 ## Running this project from the repository

-This project was created using **Gitpod**, and pushed to **GitHub**.
-To deploy this page to GitHub from it's GitHub repository, the following steps were taken:
+This project was created using **Gitpod** and pushed to **GitHub**.
+To deploy this page to GitHub from its GitHub repository, the following steps were taken:

 1. Visit [GitHub](https://github.com/) and log in.